Yaki Onigiri with Cheese (Japanese Grilled Rice Ball)

 yaki onigiri on a plate

-• The triangle shape is the most common, but you can also form shapes like round and cylinders.
+• While the triangle shape is the most traditional, you can also make round or cylinder-shaped onigiri.

-• You can cook it in a toaster oven or grill instead of a frying pan.
+• Instead of a frying pan, you can also cook them in a toaster oven or on a grill.

 Storage